gregwestcoast/getdata30_courseproject/README.md

   Finally, the script uses this data set and creates a second data set which summarizes each of the measured variables by activity within a suject and the overall mean of the measured variable.
 This final data set is part of the course project submission.

+  The file submission is a .txt file which can be viewed in excel using " as a delimiter.